-8.12 Burden and Standard of Proof
+8.10 Burden and Standard of Proof

-- (a) The burden of proof shall lie on the Party who asserts a particular fact or matter. - (b) The standard of proof shall be a balance of probabilities throughout the proceedings. - (c) The Panel may consider any evidence, whether or not such evidence would be admissible in a court of law. - (d) The evidence of Minors and of Vulnerable Persons, whether direct or hearsay, shall be admissible in proceedings before the Panel. - (e) Facts accepted by a criminal court, by a civil court or by a professional disciplinary tribunal of competent jurisdiction shall be admissible as evidence, as allowable by applicable law. - (f) The Safeguarding Panel may draw an inference adverse to the Respondent based on the Respondent's refusal, after a request made in a reasonable time in advance of the hearing, to appear at the hearing and to answer questions from the Safeguarding Panel or the DSO.
+- (a) The burden of proof shall lie on the Party who asserts a particular fact or matter. - (b) The standard of proof shall be on a balance of probabilities throughout the proceedings. - (c) Subject to the provisions of this section, the Safeguarding Panel may consider any evidence, whether or not such evidence would be admissible in a court of law. - (d) The evidence of Minors and of Vulnerable Persons, whether direct or hearsay, shall be admissible in proceedings before the Safeguarding Panel. - (e) Facts accepted by a criminal court, by a civil court or by a professional disciplinary tribunal of competent jurisdiction shall be admissible as evidence, as allowable by applicable law. - (f) The Safeguarding Panel may draw an inference adverse to a Party based on that Party's refusal, after a request made in a reasonable time in advance of the hearing, to appear at the hearing and to answer questions from the Safeguarding Panel.